Water Hammer

 Δp = 0.070 ((6 ft/s) - (0 ft/s)) (100 ft) / (1 s)

-= 42 (psi)
+= 42 psi

 Note! - it is important to

-- open and close valves slowly
+- open and close valves slowly, and

 - use soft starters to start / stop pumps

-to avoid water hammers damaging piping systems.
+to avoid a water hammer damaging the piping system.

 Water Hammer Calculator